 Dosage Form: injection, solution

-Diazepam is a benzodiazepine derivative.
-Chemically, diazepam is 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
-It is a colorless crystalline compound, insoluble in water and has a molecular weight of 284.74.
-The solution is clear, colorless to slightly yellow.
+Diazepam is a benzodiazepine derivative chemically designated as 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
+It is a colorless crystalline compound, insoluble in water, with the following molecular structure:

 In animals, diazepam appears to act on parts of the limbic system, the thalamus and hypothalamus, and induces calming effects.
 Diazepam, unlike chlorpromazine and reserpine, has no demonstrable peripheral autonomic blocking action, nor does it produce extrapyramidal side effects; however, animals treated with diazepam do have a transient ataxia at higher doses.
 Diazepam was found to have transient cardiovascular depressor effects in dogs.
 Long-term experiments in rats revealed no disturbances of endocrine function.
 Injections into animals have produced localized irritation of tissue surrounding injection sites and some thickening of veins after intravenous use.

 Diazepam is indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety.
 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.

 In acute alcohol withdrawal, diazepam may be useful in the symptomatic relief of acute agitation, tremor, impending or acute delirium tremens and hallucinosis.

 As an adjunct prior to endoscopic procedures if apprehension, anxiety or acute stress reactions are present, and to diminish the patient’s recall of the procedures.
 (See WARNINGS.)